databricks/lilac/docs/getting_started/quickstart.md

 ## Overview

-In this quick start, we're going to:
+In this quick start we're going to:

 - Load OpenOrca, a popular instruction dataset for tunning LLMs.
 - Find PII (emails, etc)